-This half day wine tour packs a lot of delights into a few hours.
+This half day small groups wine tour packs a lot of delights into a few hours.
 On this tour of St Emilion organized by Ophorus, you will enjoy tasting delicious Bordeaux wines.
 Add to this the rich historical attractions of this UNESCO World Heritage site and you see why the half day option makes for such a great tour.

 Starting in the city of Bordeaux, a short drive in a comfortable air-conditioned minivan brings you out of the city to the picturesque countryside plains and rolling hills of the right bank wine producing area.
 This is the heart of Bordeaux’s famous wine region, where many vineyards carry the Saint Emilion AOC designation.
 Each of these local wineries produce vintages with distinct soil features backed by a long wine-making heritage.

 Your first major stop on the St Emilion half day trip will be in one of the local grand cru estate wineries.
 Here, you will get to tour and taste different vintages in a carefully selected domain.
 The wines are a blend of Merlot grapes with deep, bold flavors, along with other local grape varieties, especially Cabernet Franc and, to a lesser degree, Cabernet Sauvignon.
 An expert English-speaking guide will reveal all the steps in the wine production process for you, as well as share some historical details about the estate.